Reolink - Be Prepared, Be Reolink

 With the key differences covered, which camera sensor size is best for your needs?
 Here are some things to consider:

-Go with full frame if you want the absolute best in image quality, have a bigger budget, shoot in low light often, or want lots of background blur in portraits.
-Landscape and architectural photographers also gravitate towards full frame.
+Go with cameras with full-frame sensors if you want the absolute best in image quality, have a bigger budget, shoot in low light often, or want lots of background blur in portraits.
+Landscape and architectural photographers also gravitate towards large frame.

 It also depends which lenses you plan to use.
 The good news is both sensor sizes have fantastic cameras and lenses available.
-Think about your budget, photography interests, and gear considerations as you choose between crop vs full frame.
+Think about your budget, photography interests, and gear considerations.

 Bonus Tips: How to Take Best Pictures with Your Camera